Oct 14, 2024 - minute readminutes read

 During pregnancy, we advise being especially mindful of the connection between your oral health and overall health – not to mention the overall health of your little one!

-Knowing that your gums may be a little extra tender and sensitive, be careful but intentional with your oral care routine, even in the midst of pregnancy gingivitis.
+Keep in mind that your gums may be a little extra tender and sensitive during pregnancy.
+Be careful but intentional with your oral care routine, even in the midst of pregnancy gingivitis.

 Some other oral health factors to keep in mind during a pregnancy: